Cornell-MAE-UG/fa25-portfolio-mallory-569/_projects/2022-trig-analysis.md

 I decided to look into the heat exchangers on boats for an example of this.
 While the coolant from a car engine flows through the radiator which uses air flow to cool it down, boats don’t move at fast enough speeds for this to work.
 Instead, they use a heat exchanger with raw water (water from the ocean or lake).
 I wanted to use the data from the heat exchanger I used in lab to think about this system.

-I decided to analyze the heat exchanger on a boat with an inboard motor.
+I decided to analyze the heat exchanger on a boat with an inboard motor, specifically on the 50ft Princess Yacht which runs twin Volvo Penta D8-IPS 800 diesel engines (heat exchanger shown below).
 First, the water is pumped up from the ocean into a filter and into the heat exchanger.
 The heat exchanger is using the ocean water to cool the engine coolant.

 <img src="../../assets/images/heonboat.png" width="500">

-I found a YouTube video of a man with an inboard motor measuring the temperatures of his heat exchanger.
-With an infrared sensor, he found that in mid June the raw water inlet was 18 degrees Celsius and exiting the system it should reach a maximum of about 35-40.
-Additionally, when running, a fair assumption for the engine coolant temperature change is 5-11 degrees Celsius with an inlet temperature into the heat exchanger of 80 degrees Celsius.
+I found a YouTube video of a man with that inboard motor measuring the temperatures of his heat exchanger.
+With an infrared sensor, he found that in mid June the raw water inlet was 18 degrees Celsius and exiting the system when moving reached a maximum of 35 degrees Celsius when running.

+For more context, when running, a fair assumption for the engine coolant temperature change is 5-11 degrees Celsius with an inlet temperature into the heat exchanger of 80 degrees Celsius.
 These numbers are based on online research and some more YouTube videos.
+However, I am choosing to specifically analyze the heat exchanger on the 50ft Princess.

 ***Assumptions:***
 <br>